Kernelsphere Documentation

 Requirements

-Kernelsphere requires Python 3.10 or higher, a Google Gemini API key, and Chromium.
-Chromium is installed through Playwright as part of the setup.
+You need Python 3.10 or higher, a Google Gemini API key, and Chromium installed through Playwright.

 Installation